moonstar-x/server-setup/docs/linux/services/development/gitea.md

 mkdir ~/services/observability/gitea
 ```

-### Proxy Set-up

-Since this service will be exposed to the Internet through [Traefik](../networking/traefik.md), we'll need to add this service to the `proxy_external` network.
-Make sure you have it set up before configuring this service.

 ## Docker Compose

 *Gitea* will be run using *Docker Compose*.
 The content of the `docker-compose.yml` file is as follows: